sampsyo/cs6120/content/blog/2019-11-21-transmeta.md

 the x86.
 In a VLIW instruction set like Crusoe's, each instruction is really several smaller instructions which are issued in parallel.
 In the terminology of the paper the large instructions are "molecules" composed of 2 or 4 "atoms".
-The internal ISA avoids handling pipeline stalls--instead it expects the CMS compiler to generate safe code by separating conflicting operations.
+The internal ISA avoids handling pipeline stalls---instead it expects the CMS compiler to generate safe code by separating conflicting operations.

 The hardware supports deoptimization by shadowing state and exposing `commit`